btdt: “been there, done that”

 Pre-compiled binaries

-You can download pre-compiled binaries from the GitHub Releases page.
+You can download pre-compiled binaries from the GitHub Releases

-The archive contains a single executable binary btdt
+The archive contains a single executable binary btdt.

-You might want to place it in your $PATH
+You might want to place it in your $PATH for easy access.

 Docker images